wakeuplabs/rfg1-optimism/README.md

 ## Introduction

-Learn more about WakeUp Labs [here](https://www.wakeuplabs.io/) and explore our implementation of Request For Grants #1 ([RFG1](https://app.charmverse.io/op-grants/page-8928491436774362)) from the Optimism Grants Council.
+Learn more about **WakeUp Labs** [here](https://www.wakeuplabs.io/) and explore our implementation of the Optimism **Request For Grants #1** [RFG1](https://app.charmverse.io/op-grants/page-8928491436774362) from the Optimism Grants Council.
 Our service is fully open-source with an MIT license.

 ## Our architecture